 \begin{theorem} There is a random measure $\ZDM^{\SG}(dx)$ on $\Omega$ with $\ZDM^\SG(\Omega) <\infty$ a.s.\ and $\ZDM^\SG(A)>0$ a.s.\ for every non-empty open set $A\subseteq \Omega$, such that for any sequence $(r_\epsilon)_\epsilon$ with $r_\epsilon \to 0$ and $r_\epsilon/\epsilon \to \infty$,

 \end{theorem}

-A Poisson point process with random intensity measure $\lambda$, here denoted as $\PPP(\lambda)$, is sometimes referred to as Cox-Process.
+A Poisson point process with random intensity measure $\lambda$, here denoted as $\PPP(\lambda)$, is sometimes referred to as a Cox-Process.
 Such a process can be sampled by first sampling from the distribution of $\lambda$, and then sampling independently a usual Poisson point process with deterministic intensity measure given by the sample of $\lambda$.

-Theorem \ref{thm:convergence-to-ppp} is known for the by now well-understood massless Gaussian free field (GFF) with Dirichlet boundary condition, see \cite[Theorem 1.1]{MR3509015}.
+Theorem \ref{thm:convergence-to-ppp} is known for the by now well-understood massless Gaussian free field (GFF) with Dirichlet boundary condition; see \cite[Theorem 1.1]{MR3509015}.
 The interpretation of the limiting Poisson process is that in the limit the heights of the local extrema become independent, while their spatial correlation is described by a random measure.
-It is remarkable that such a precise understanding can still be obtained for the non-Gaussian sine-Gordon field and that the independence in height survives.
-In fact, it is conjectured that analogous results hold for other log-correlated fields and that the limiting point process comes from the small scales of the field, see \cite{PhysRevE.63.026110}.
-However, very few results confirming this universality have been rigorously established so far.
+It is remarkable that such a precise understanding is also obtained for the non-Gaussian sine-Gordon field.
+In fact, it is conjectured that analogous results hold for other log-correlated fields and that the limiting point process comes from the small scales of the field; see \cite{PhysRevE.63.026110}.
+However, few results confirming this universality have been rigorously established so far.

 The minor difference between the constant $\scaling$ in \eqref{eq:convergence-to-PPP-SG} and the analogous result for the GFF comes from the different scaling: here the normalisation of the field is such that $\var{\Phi^{\SG_\epsilon}(0)} \sim \frac{1}{2\pi} \log \frac{1}{\epsilon}$.
 We also emphasise that we consider the discretised fields on the discretised unit torus $\Omega_\epsilon\subseteq \epsilon \Z^2$ rather than on increasing boxes $(0,N)^2 \cap \Z^2$ as in \cite{MR3509015}.
-In order to correctly scale the sequence $(r_N)_N$ from $(0,N)^2\cap \Z^2$ to our setting one has to multiply by $1/N$, which results in the seemingly different conditions for the sequence $(r_\epsilon)_\epsilon$ in Theorem \ref{thm:convergence-to-ppp} compared to \cite[Theorem 1.1]{MR3509015}.
+In order to correctly scale the sequence $(r_N)_N$ from $(0,N)^2\cap \Z^2$ to our setting, one has to multiply by $1/N$, which results in the seemingly different conditions for the sequence $(r_\epsilon)_\epsilon$ in Theorem \ref{thm:convergence-to-ppp} compared to \cite[Theorem 1.1]{MR3509015}.